Jonnyanmar/odin-recipes/README.md

 # odin-recipes
-I want to show waht i have learned with HTML.
+I want to show what I have learned with HTML.
 This simple website has some recipes that my mother cooks.